zSaaiq/AudioSnapshotServer/README.md

 ## Installation

-**iOS 11.0-13.5.1 required.**
+**iOS 15.0-16.6.1 required.**

 **This tweak by itself does nothing noticeable.
-A client tweak is neccessary for visible effects - try [Mitsuha Forever](https://github.com/ryannair05/MitsuhaForever/)**
+A client tweak is neccessary for visible effects - try [Mitsuha Forever](https://zsaaiq.github.io/jailbreakrepo/)**

-1. Add this repository to Cydia: https://repo.packix.com.
+1. Add this repository to sileo or zebra: https://zsaaiq.github.io/jailbreakrepo/.
-2. Install AudioSnapshotServer.
+2. Install AudioSnapshotServer and libmitsuha in order to use Mtsuha Forever.

 ## How to use it in your tweak?